 First weekend in October and New Years Eve Our feature attractions are: rodeo, horse sports, motor bike events including racing for all ages, free children’s activities (e.g. jumping castle), kiosk facilities, all day catering as well as evening entertainment including a live band and a licenced bar.

-TJ’s Cottage Information 3 separate bedrooms Split system air-conditioning plus ceiling fans Communal kitchen facilities Communal living room Communal bathroom Digital TV All linen, bedding and towels supplied Serviced if required or weekly if lengthy stay Laundry with outside clothesline Private BBQ Prices TJ’s Cottage(weekly rates on request) One night only 2 people $150 More than one night $120/night Extra person 12+ $15 Extra person 12 and over $15 Extra person under 12 $10 Extra person under 2 $5
+TJ’s Cottage Information 3 separate bedrooms Split system air-conditioning plus ceiling fans Communal kitchen facilities Communal living room Communal bathroom Digital TV All linen, bedding and towels supplied Serviced if required or weekly if lengthy stay Laundry with outside clothesline Private BBQ Prices TJ’s Cottage(weekly rates on request) One night only up to 3 people $170 More than one night $150/night Extra person 12+ $15 Extra person 12 and over $15 Extra person under 12 $10 Extra person under 2 $5 25% Weekly rate discount.

 Captain Charles Napier Sturt was a British explorer of Australia and part of the European exploration of Australia.
 He led several expeditions into the interior of the continent.
 Depot Glen, Poole’s grave, and a cairn built by the men during their encampment from part of a privately owned sheep station known as Mt Poole.